 To cure the vata excess associated with constipation, consume lots of warm, protein-rich foods that are moderately oily like seafood or lean meats.
 You can also try some other simple herbal or home remedies from Ayurveda.8

 - Tank up on soups, warm stews, moist root vegetables like yams and turnips, and casseroles.
 They nourish your body, easing the vata.

 - Drink some warm milk or warm water with a teaspoon of ghee added to it at bedtime.
-This simple Ayurvedic remedy helps if the constipation is moderate or mild.
+This simple Ayurvedic remedy helps if the

 - Triphala is also a good tonic to ease constipation.
 Mix about 2 to 6 gm in 50 ml of warm water and ghee and consume twice a day.